|

 From Discover Mode to Defend Mode

-• Earlier generations were more likely in discover mode:
+• Earlier generations are more Discover mode

 Safetyism and Fearful Parenting

-• Since the 1980s and ’90s, parenting has grown increasingly fearful due to:
+• Since 1980s-90s, parenting is increasingly fearful due to:

 • Sensationalist media